projectcontour/contour/SECURITY.md

 #### Bounds checking and input validation
 The Kubernetes apiserver is very good at bounds checking and input validation for fields in Kubernetes objects, so we delegate a lot of that there, and assume generally that the values for any specific object are unlikely to be malicious in themselves.
 In short, we don't need to worry too much about length checking for fields in objects, removing invalid characters, etc, as the apiserver does that for us.

+As of this writing, Contour's config file is vulnerable to some bound checking errors, but our planned mitigation for this is to move to a Config CRD.

 #### RBAC and privilege escalation prevention
 We can't control what owners of Contour do in their own clusters, but we do provide an example installation that codifies what we believe to be best practice in terms of Kubernetes privilege limitations.
 We provide limited roles that only grant access to the things required for the component (Contour or Envoy) to run, and ensure that the deployments use those roles.
 In addition, we've attempted to ensure that both the Contour and Envoy containers can safely be run as nonroot.
 #### Static checking and code quality